Eczema types: Atopic dermatitis diagnosis and treatment

 This condition cannot be cured, but proper treatment can control it.
 A treatment plan created by a board-certified dermatologist can help:

-Skin care: A skin care plan for eczema involves:
+Skin care: A skin care plan for atopic dermatitis involves:

 Bathing